HomeStudy Abroad ExamsMedical College Admission Test

 • Social sciences: Social sciences passages are also drawn from a variety of disciplines, including (but not limited to): Psychology, sociology, studies of diverse cultures

 Candidates can prepare for the MCAT test using the online MCAT practice test.
-The sample questions in the MCAT test provide examples of the question types asked in the four sections of the exam.
-The official MCAT exam conducting authority has provided both free and paid versions of MCAT practice tests on the AAMC website.
+The sample MCAT exam questions in the MCAT test provide examples of the question types asked in the four sections of the exam.
+The official MCAT exam conducting authority has provided both free and paid versions of the MCAT exam sample paper on the AAMC website.
 Candidates can download or practice these tests for the MCAT test preparation.

 Each of the four MCAT sections is scored on a 118 to 132-point scale.
 The fifth and final score which is the aggregate of the four sectional scores is scored on a scale of 472 - 528.